gilzamir18/AI4U/README.md

 # Requirements
-* Godot 4.2.* Mono Version (tested only in Godot 4.2.2 stable, mono version, Windows 11)
+* Godot 4.2.2 Mono Version.
-* Python 3.10 (Python 3.12 was tested in Ubuntu 24.04 using Godot 4.2.2 with DotNet and virtual environment)
+* Python 3.12.
-* Micrsoft.ML.OnnxRuntime
+* Micrsoft.ML.OnnxRuntime.
-* Gynasium
+* Gynasium.
+* Tested in Windows 11 and Ubuntu 24.04.

 # Demo Projects
 [Here](https://github.com/gilzamir18/ai4u_demo_projects) we will include AI4U demo projects that you can use for experimentation.